Personal Finance

 Estimating the value for insurance purposes

 Appraisals are used to determine the value of a property for insurance purposes.
-The financial institution and the federal government require appraisals for federally-related transactions such as home mortgages, refinancing, and other types of financing.
+Financial institutions and the federal government require appraisals for federally-related transactions such as home mortgages, refinancing, and other types of financing, as mandated under the Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA), which is enforced in part by the FDIC.
 This ensures that the lender has sufficient security for the loan.

 Estimating property tax values